AngeloDamante/arm-manipulator-5dof/README.md

-# Arm Manipulator 5 DOF Control with Arduino and Simulink
+# Tinkerkit Braccio 5 DOF control with Simulink
-Implementation of Arm Manipulator 5 DOF with Simulink, Stateflow for Arduino.
-The goal of this project is design and
+Modeling, Simulation and Implementation of Arm Manipulator with 5 DOF.

 ### Requirements
 ```